awsdocs/amazon-ec2-user-guide/doc_source/benchmark_procedures.md

 ## Disable C\-states<a name="cstates"></a>

 Before you run benchmarking, you should disable processor C\-states\.
 Temporarily idle cores in a supported CPU can enter a C\-state to save power\.
 When the core is called on to resume processing, a certain amount of time passes until the core is again fully operational\.
 This latency can interfere with processor benchmarking routines\.
-For more information about C\-states and which EC2 instance types support them, see [Processor State Control for Your EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/processor_state_control.html)\.
+For more information about C\-states and which EC2 instance types support them, see [Processor state control for your EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/processor_state_control.html)\.

 ### Disable C\-states on Linux<a name="linux-cstates"></a>